smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-In `MySQL` the following SQL statement will work and mimic an `INNER JOIN`.
+In `MySQL`, the following SQL statement will work and mimic an `INNER JOIN`.
 This SQL statement has an `ON` clause of `1=1` and a `WHERE` clause specifying the join criteria.
-If you remove the `WHERE` clause, this statement will work in both `MySQL` and `SQLite` to return a full Cartesian product.
+If you remove the `WHERE` clause, this statement will work in both MySQL and SQLite to return a full Cartesian product.

 ```sql
 SELECT a.ID,